mcropper14/Thesis-Code/README.md

 - **LaneDetection**: Implements the lane detection algorithms discussed in the paper.
   - `CNN/`: Contains scripts for Convolutional Neural Network models used in lane detection.
     - `cnn_no_lstm.py`: CNN model without LSTM for lane detection.
-    - `efficient.py`: EfficientNet-based model implementation for lane detection.
+    - `efficient.py`: EfficientNet-based model with LSTM implementation for lane detection.
     - `feature_map.py`: Generates feature maps for visualizing lane boundaries.
     - `heat_map.py`: Creates heat maps for lane region visualization.
   - `RobotCode/`: Includes code for integrating lane detection with robot control.
 These are scripts that must be ran on the robot.